Xilinx/kria-dfx-apps/README.md

 	1. slot ( -s or --slot ) - slot_no in which the accelerator is loaded ( 0 or 1 )
 	2. FFT configuration file ( -c or --config ) - data that is needed to configure the FFT accelerator ( 16 bytes )
 	3. input file ( -i or --in ) - input data for FFT accelerator
-	4. output file ( -o or --out ) - file name to store the outputdata recieved from the FFT accelerator
+	4. output file ( -o or --out ) - file name to store the output data recieved from the FFT accelerator

 	Usage example - sudo ./fft -s 0 -c FFT_config.bin -i FFT_in_data.bin -o FFT_res_data.bin